PANE: scalable and effective attributed network embedding: Experiments

-To evaluate the scalability of the proposed solution, we also introduce two new datasets \textit{TWeibo}\footnote{https://www.kaggle.com/c/kddcup2012-track1} and \textit{MAG}\footnote{http://ma-graph.org/rdf-dumps/} that have not been used in previous ANE papers due to their massive sizes. {\em TWeibo} \cite{kddcup2012tweibo} is a social network, in which each node represents a user, and each directed edge represents a following relationship.
+To evaluate the scalability of the proposed solutions, we also include three large datasets, namely \textit{TWeibo}\footnote{\url{https://www.kaggle.com/c/kddcup2012-track1}}, \textit{MAG}\footnote{\url{http://ma-graph.org/rdf-dumps/}} and {\em MAG-SC}\footnote{\url{https://figshare.com/articles/dataset/mag_scholar/12696653}}.
+These datasets have not been used in existing ANE work due to their massive size.
+Specifically, {\em TWeibo} \cite{kddcup2012tweibo} is a social network, in which each node represents a user and each directed edge represents a following relationship.
 We extract the $1657$ most popular tags and keywords from its user profile data as the node attributes.
 The labels are generated and categorized into eight types according to the ages of users. {\em MAG} dataset is extracted from the well-known {\em Microsoft Academic Knowledge Graph} \cite{sinha2015overview}, where each node represents a paper and each directed edge represents a citation.
-We extract 2000 most frequently used distinct words from the abstract of all papers as the attribute set and regard the fields of study of each paper as its labels.
-We will make {\em TWeibo} and {\em MAG} datasets publicly available upon acceptance.
+We extract frequently used distinct words from the abstract of all papers as the attribute set and regard the fields of study of each paper as its labels. {\em MAG-SC} is also a citation graph extracted from Microsoft Academic Knowledge Graph by \cite{bojchevski2020scaling}.
+In {\em MAG-SC}, the attributes of a node are the bag-of-words representation of the respective paper abstract.
+In total, there are $2.78$ million distinct attributes in {\em MAG-SC}.

+Note that \textit{Flickr}, \textit{Google+}, and \textit{MAG-SC} involve large values of $d$, \ie number of attributes, while the other datasets have relatively small $d$.
+Hence, \newalg is evaluated on these three datasets to validate its ability to handle large attribute sets effectively.